wikicite/kukulu/src/kukulu.md

 # Grammar

 Formal grammar is work in progress.
-EBNF rules from this document are collected in file [grammar.txt](grammar.txt).

 ~~~ebnf
 Script          ::=  ( Expression )*